Kelly Ripa Tearfully Explains Why Her Kids Won't Hug Her Amid Social Distancing

 "It's so funny because my youngest, Joaquin [Consuelos (17)], is so—he's so different than my other two kids [Michael Consuelos (22) and Lola Consuelos (18)], who would have been dancing, just dancing around the house.
 They would have been so excited," she said.
 "But he has this level of anxiety from it.
 He felt so prepared for his exams."

-She the said her youngest son with Mark Consuelos is "not relieved" about the cancelation and that "this whole thing" is "playing into every sense of anxiety that he has in his life."
+She then said Joaquin, who is the youngest of her three kids with Mark Consuelos, is "not relieved" about the cancelation and that "this whole thing" is "playing into every sense of anxiety that he has in his life."

 "It's the uncertainty of everything that's making him very anxious," she added.